AElio4/pihole-dns-home-lab/README.md

 ## DNS

 The router was configured to distribute the Pi-hole host (192.168.0.201) as the primary DNS server for all devices on the network.
-DHCP remained enabled on the router, while the Pi-hole device was placed outside the DHCP address pool to maintain a consistent address assignment.
+DHCP remained enabled on the router, while the Pi-hole device was assigned an address outside the DHCP pool to help maintain a consistent IP address.

 <img src="screenshots/DNS-config.png" width="700">

 ## Troubleshooting & Resolution

-The updated DNS triggered a hard reset of the router.
-The Pi-hole administration interface became inaccessible.
+Following DNS configuration changes, the router unexpectedly reset and the Pi-hole administration interface became inaccessible.
 The following steps were used to identify and resolve the issue.

 ### 1. Initial Issue Identified